Hootrix/wp-sluger/readme.txt

 = Which translation service should I choose? =

 If you want a free and self-hosted solution, choose DeepLX.
-If you want more advanced translation capabilities and don't mind the cost, choose ChatGPT.
+If you want more advanced translation capabilities and don't mind the cost, choose *OpenAI.

 = Do I need API keys? =

-Yes, for ChatGPT you'll need an API key from OpenAI.
+Yes, for *OpenAI you'll need an API key from OpenAI.
 For DeepLX, you'll need to set up your own server or use an existing one.

 == Screenshots ==